She Will (film)

-She Will is a 2021 British psychological horror drama film co-written and directed by Charlotte Colbert, in her feature directorial debut.
+She Will is a 2021 British psychological horror drama film co-written and directed by Charlotte Colbert in her feature directorial debut.
 The film was produced by Jessica Malik and Bob Last, with Dario Argento and Edward R. Pressman among the executive producers.
 The film stars Alice Krige, Kota Eberhardt, Rupert Everett and Malcolm McDowell, with John McCrea, Amy Manson, Jonathan Aris and Daniel Lapaine.

 The film had its world premiere on 5 August 2021 at the 74th Locarno Film Festival, where it won the Golden Leopard for Best First Film.
-It was released in the United Kingdom on 22 July 2022 by Vertigo Releasing.
+It was released in cinemas in the United Kingdom on 22 July 2022 by Vertigo Releasing.

 Plot

 Veronica Ghent, a former film star, goes to a healing retreat in Scotland with her nurse Desi Hatoum after a double mastectomy.
 The place where she stays is the site where women were burnt as witches centuries before.
 Their ashes fill the land and give her the power to exact revenge within her dreams.

+The film draws on the experiences of women in the film industry in the MeToo era, where Veronica was abused as a child by a powerful director who when challenged by her adult self refers to her as his "special girl", gaslighting her and minimising her experiences.